yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 You need to authenticate with Azure so the agent app can access the Azure AI Agents Service and models.
 Follow these steps:

+1. Wait until the Codespace has been created.
 1. Open a new terminal window in VS Code.
 From the **VS Code menu**, select **Terminal**, then **New Terminal**.
 2. Run the following command to authenticate with Azure: